 role in the lab: MD Rotation Student (2024)

-current: MD candidate, Mayo Clinic Alix School of Medicine
+next position: MD student, Mayo Clinic Alix School of Medicine

 During her rotation, Heather contributed to our group’s research into the impact of anti-CD20 B cell depletion immunotherapies on the gut microbiome of patients with multiple sclerosis (an autoimmune disease of the central nervous system).
 Her work will be reflected in one of our upcoming papers.